ivytle/D287_Java-Frameworks/README.md

 * Modify the code to enforce that the inventory is between or at the minimum and maximum value.

 #### Part H:
+**EnufPartsValidator.java**
+* Line 37: statement to check if new parts fall below its minimum inventory level

+**ValidEnufParts**
+* Line 20: Added additional wording to the error message

+**AddInHousePartController.java**
+* Lines 47 - 51: Added validation statement to check for inventory less than the minimum and greater than the maximum

+**AddOutSourcePartController.java**
+* Lines 47 - 51: Added validation statement to check for inventory less than the minimum and greater than the maximum

 Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 * Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 * Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.